-We hope you are all keeping well.
+We hope you are all keeping well and safe.

 Below you can find information about the different government support schemes available for businesses and individuals due to the virus outbreak.

 LINK: Guidance: Closing certain businesses and venues in England

 Working safely during coronavirus (COVID-19): Guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic

 We have compiled below information based on government guidance, as well as updates from other trade associations, to provide information what is available to public services, people and businesses through this period of disruption caused by COVID-19.